 Seafood Newburg with Saffron Rice Recipe : Preparing Herbs

-Saffron is a very interesting, very expensive, yet a very popular spice.
-It is probably one of the healthiest spices.
+Saffron is a very interesting, yet expensive, and a very popular spice.
+It is probably one of the healthiest spices for the heart.
 Many people love the distinctive flavor it adds to their food.

 © 2010 Pamela Oglesby